maarten-vandeperre/openshift-application-debug-exercise/README.md

 /environment/.base-route
 ```
 * **Optional**  _(you can as well use the already published docker images in next step)_
-increase "VERSION" in /scripts/build_and_deploy_docker_images.sh and run it
+increase "VERSION" in /environment/.version and run /scripts/build_and_deploy_docker_images.sh
 ```shell
 sh scripts/build_and_deploy_docker_images.sh
 ```